ferrisbueller66/ferrisbueller66.github.io/_posts/2020-04-16-food_pairings_for_beers_-_my_first_ruby_program.markdown

 permalink:  food_pairings_for_beers_-_my_first_ruby_program
 ---

 25 days ago I didn't know the first thing about programming and really couldn't code anything.
-Almost 4 weeks into bootcamp, and I am amazed at what I've learned, particularly in Ruby.
+Almost 4 weeks into bootcamp, I am now amazed at what I've learned, particularly in Ruby.
 I understand methods, classes, class methods, and most importantly object orientation.
 Utilization of existing objects in a ruby program is efficient.

 Our first bootcamp assignment was to demonstrate this knowledge of Ruby, and required either scraping a website or using an API, building a program that instantiated objects from the data we gathered from an outside source.
 I chose to use an API and spent the weekend before project week looking at various free APIs.